rdtmaster/compactbro/README.md

 ```
 replace values in `<...>` with relevant data, do not include `<` and `>`

-Before describing the config process, let's summarize it to help you decide what you need and don't need depending on your goals.

-1. **Running `compactbro` locally, without replacing `i.reddit.com`**.
-No HTTPS and no Authentication
-2. **Running `compactbro` locally, replacing `i.reddit.com`**.
-No authentication, HTTPS enabled
-3. **Running `compactbro` on a remote server without replacing `i.reddit.com`**.
-Auth and optional (but recommended) HTTPS
-4. **Running `compactbro` on a remote server, replacing `i.reddit.com`**.
-Authentication+HTTPS.

-Read further to know what do these steps mean and, when you decide what kind of setup you want, this list will help you realize which steps are required.

 ### Auth
 Generally there are two strategies of using compactbro: run it locally or on a server.
 If the former, you don't need any authentication whatsoever, simply fire it up; but running it on a remote server can provide several advantages, namely you don't need to have any additional process launched on your device.
 A low-end Linux VPS server should suffice and, once you configure Authentication and HTTPS, you can make it a drop-in replacement for `i.reddit.com`.